travelgateX/documentation-site/content/alertsx/_index.md

 +++
 title = "Alerts-X"
-pagetitle = "Be advise of any unusual performance" description = "" weight = 4
+pagetitle = "Be advised of any unusual performance" description = "" weight = 4
 alwaysopen = false